How Long Does It Take For A Sprain To Heal?

 Rest your ankle on an elevated surface and point your ankle to the ceiling.
 Then, gently push the back of your knee against the surface underneath your leg, tensing your thigh muscle as you go.
 Hold this for 5 seconds and then relax.

 Repeat this exercise for 10 reps, 2 to 3 times a day.
-If this is causing too much pain then stop and wait until more sprained knee recovery time has passed.
+If this is causing too much pain then stop and wait a couple of days or until you feel more comfortable.

 Lay on your back with both feet on the ground, knees bent up and pointing to the ceiling.
 Gradually straighten your injured knee out, pulling your toes towards you, and raise your leg slightly off the ground.
 Hold for a few seconds and then relax, lowering your leg to the floor.